Vehmloewff/reactive-assignments/README.md

 The following is the plan to accomplish this.

-> Note: To really understand the following examples, you need to be familiar with [reactivejs stores](#stores-api).
+> Note: To really understand the following examples, you need to be familiar with [reactive-assignments stores](#stores-api).

 Via the compiler, this code...